billweasley/billweasley.github.io/source/_posts/is-trust-rank-a-markov-chain.md

 comments: true
 ---

-So literally this is a note for answering a [Zhihu question](https://www.zhihu.com/question/373709342) (the question itself is in Mandarin), but hopefully if it can help someone.
+So literally this is a note for answering a [Zhihu question](https://www.zhihu.com/question/373709342) (the question itself is in Chinese), but hopefully if it can help someone.
 The question asked why the "inital seeds" in Trust Rank could have an effect the final ranking results.
 Because we know that if it is a Markov chain, the final convergence value of a Markov process should only depending on the transition matrix which normally considered as the link topology in between web pages (note this "which", the question actually comes from here).

 Probably this is a boring topic with no-body-care models, but still we can have a quick discussion on this.
 Before start, I assume the reader has some basic knowledge in linear algebra, and know the basics about page rank and trust rank.